ionutbortis/gnome-bedtime-mode/README.md

 # Keyboard shortcut

-If you want to use a keyboard shortcut in order to toggle the Bedtime Mode then you cand do this:
+If you want to use a keyboard shortcut in order to toggle the Bedtime Mode then you can do this:
 * Go to Settings -> Keyboard Shortcuts
 * Scroll to the end and press the "+" button
 * Fill the inputs with the following